-The Trustees have taken out trustee indemnity insurance at a cost of £1,465 (2017: £1,095) as permitted by the Charity Commission
+The Trustees have taken out trustee indemnity insurance at a cost of £791 (2018: £1,465) as permitted by the Charity Commission.

-Following the planning events to discuss the Trust's strategy, held during 2016/17, a Strategy Working Group was established to advise upon and monitor implementation of the wider strategic objectives which the Board of Trustees has approved.
+A Strategy Working Group advises upon and monitors implementation of the wider strategic objectives which the Board of Trustees has approved.
 Reporting to the Board of Trustees, this Group comprises six Trustees and meets several times a year to ensure that good progress is being made with agreed plans.

-A further strategy event held during 2017/18 provided new and existing Trustees with the opportunity to consider in detail the Strategy Implementation Plan which focuses on principal areas such as the use of potential additional investment income and has led to the Trustees commissioning a Social Needs Review in the local community.
+The Strategy focuses on principal areas such as the use of potential additional investment income and has led to the appointment of Birmingham University to undertake a Social Needs Review in the local community over the next 2 years.
 Other measures include considering changes to the Trust's grant making policy, ways in which the Board of Trustees might address regular self-assessment and, more generally, ensure that good governance is practised consistently throughout the organisation.
-An extensive review of governance and compliance has been undertaken and a number of relevant action points are being addressed by the Board of Trustees.
+An extensive review of governance and compliance has been undertaken and many of the relevant action points have been addressed by the Board of Trustees.
+The review will conclude in the coming year by considering diversity issues, stakeholder communication and reviewing the Trust Scheme.